octo-technology/OpenTezos/docs/explorer/indexer-explained.md

 // TODO: What is a node operator?
 What is an ETL job?
 // TODO: How do they extract the data?
 Are they going through each block one by one?
 Big for-loop?

+- **Tezos Node** is the heart of the blockchain, it manages the protocol.
+- **ETL** stands for *extract, transform, and load* The process of ETL plays a key role in data integration strategies.
+  ETL allows businesses to gather data from multiple sources and consolidate it into a single, centralized location.
+- **API** is the acronym for *Application Programming Interface*, which is a software intermediary that allows two applications to talk to each other.

 <br/>
 <p align="center">